dnth/cv-docker-images/image_captioning/molmo/README.md

 ```

 ## Run from Docker Hub
-Alternatively, you can run the container from Docker Hub without going through the hussle of building the image yourself:
+Alternatively, you can run the container from Docker Hub without going through the hassle of building the image yourself:

 ```bash
 docker run --gpus all -it dnth/molmo
 ```

+Note: The model weights (32GB) is part of the container image, so it might take a while to download.